 Let us assume that the coinsurance term of your health insurance plan is in the 80/20 ratio and that your plan has an annual out-of-pocket deductible of ₹2,000.
-Now, say that you suddenly require an urgent surgery early in the year that will cost you ₹50,000.
+Now, say that you suddenly require urgent surgery early in the year that will cost you ₹50,000.
 Since you may not have met your deductible amount this early in the policy period, you will first pay the ₹2,000 of the total bill.

-After meeting the ₹2,000 deductibles, you will then be responsible only for the coinsurance payment i.e., 20% of the remaining bill amount, which will be ₹9,600 (20% of ₹48,000).
+After meeting the deductible of ₹2,000, you will then be responsible only for the co-insurance payment i.e., 20% of the remaining bill amount, which will be ₹9,600 (20% of ₹48,000).
 Your health insurance provider will cover the remaining 80% of the treatment cost.
-Later in the year, if you need to undergo another expensive medical treatment, your coinsurance clause will come into effect immediately if you have met your annual deductible previously.
+Later in the year, if you need to undergo another medical treatment, your coinsurance clause will come into effect immediately as you have already met your annual deductible.

-How Does Coinsurance Help Me?
+How Does Coinsurance Benefit the Policyholder?